SQL Server Monitoring with SolarWinds SAM

-Managing more than a few servers in your head becomes very difficult.
-With SQL Server DBAs having to manage hundreds of instances, this single consolidated view of the environment helps to prioritize your monitoring, distribute tasks among team members and ensure the business is properly supported.
+Managing more than a few servers in your head becomes very difficult to configure, manage and improve.
+With SQL Server DBAs having to manage SQL Server performance for hundreds of instances, this single consolidated view of the environment helps to prioritize your monitoring (alerts for downtime, warnings, unknown as well as uptime metrics), distribute tasks among team members and ensure the business is properly supported.

-Graphical and Detailed Views of Metrics for Easy Comparison in SAM
+Graphical and Detailed Views of Metrics for Easy Comparison in SolarWinds SAM

 - Database and transaction log size, disk IO, queue length, latency, reads, writes, growth, etc.

 - Overall database metrics such as availability, active transactions, transactions per second, number of active users, fragmentation per index, etc.